-Obama: I told Putin 'cut it out' on hacking
+Obama all but names Putin as behind hacking

 On the alleged Russia hacks, he said the issue should be confronted on a bipartisan basis.

-"What we have simply said are the facts," Obama said during a year-end news conference.
+"What we have simply said are the facts," Obama said.
 "Based on uniform intelligence assessments, the Russians were responsible for hacking the DNC, and as a consequence, it is important for us to review all elements of that and make sure we are preventing that kind of interference through cyberattacks in the future."

 "That shouldn't be a partisan issue," Obama went on.
 "My hope is the President-elect is similarly going to be concerned that we don't have foreign influence in our election process."

-Despite his assurances, his White House has increasingly been engaged in an escalating rift with Donald Trump's transition team over Moscow's intrusion into the US vote.
+Despite his assurances, his White House has increasingly been engaged in an escalating rift with Trump's transition team over Moscow's intrusion into the US vote.
 At the same time, Obama is working to foster a productive relationship with his successor in a bid to influence his presidential decision-making.

 Promised response to Moscow